salcido/discogs-enhancer/readme.md

     <!-- title of the new feature -->
     <div class="toggle-group">
       <p class="label">title of the new feature</p>
-      <div class="meta hide">key words that represent the feature go here.
-These are used when using the search bar.</div>
+      <div class="meta hide">Keywords that represent the feature go here.
+These are essentially used as metadata when searching.</div>

       <div class="onoffswitch">
         <input type="checkbox" name="onoffswitch" class="onoffswitch-checkbox" id="toggleNewFeatureName" checked>